Sex differences in lovebird behaviour

 * Hens more often bite at once when held

-* Cocks are more often feed giving, and hens more often feed receiving partner
+* Cocks are more often food giving, and hens more often food receiving partner

 The sex specific behaviours around intercourse - spreading the wings, scratching the head and feeding -

-may be a bit less suitable to use as indicators for lovebirds that are not yet held as a cock-hen couple.
+may be a bit less suitable to use as indicators for lovebirds that are not yet kept as a cock-hen couple.

 Many lovebirds in this research of which the sex was known, are part of a couple that already successfully

 breeded.
-The literature states that, within a couple of two lovebirds with the same sex, a sort of male-female
+The literature states that, within a couple of two lovebirds of the same sex, a sort of male-female

 roles appear - Dilger, WC (1960).
 The comparative ethology of the African Parrot Genus